 How often should I jump?

-This is a question that is often asked and is of great importance because how often you jump not only affects your results but also plays a key role in injury prevention.
+This is a question that is often asked and is of great importance, because how often you jump not only has an impact on your results, but also plays a key role in injury prevention.

 Everjump recommendation for experienced athletes: 3-5 times per week